tnichols217/notes/ARTS 302/Readings/Ching/3 - Form and Space.md

 - Presence of void in one side of the corner will weaken its definition and will establish a more dominant wall
 - If neither reach the corner, it creates a dynamic space and items organize across the diagonal
 - Stable and self-supporting
-- Strong space defining shapes
+- Strong space defining elements
+- Can be meshed with itself

 #### Parallel Vertical Planes